pgspider/sqlite_fdw/README.md

 ### Pushing down
 - `WHERE` clauses are pushdowned
+- `RETURNING` clauses are pushdowned
-- Aggregate function are pushdowned
+- Some aggregate functions are pushdowned
 - `ORDER BY` is pushdowned
 - Joins (left/right/inner/cross/semi) are pushdowned
 - `CASE` expressions are pushdowned.